canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 Voilà!
 Those are five tips to write better stubs and mocks.
 Remember, write dumb fakes.
 Don't put too much logic in them.
 Let the tests fake their own values.

 If you want to start using a mocking library, read my post on [how to write fakes with Moq]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}).
-And, if you find yourself writing lots of fakes for a single component, check [automocking with TypeBuilder and AutoFixture]({% post_url 2021-06-21-WriteSimplerTestsTypeBuilderAndAutoFixture %}).
+If you find yourself writing lots of fakes for a single component, check [automocking with TypeBuilder and AutoFixture]({% post_url 2021-06-21-WriteSimplerTestsTypeBuilderAndAutoFixture %}).
+And don't miss the rest of my [Unit Testing 101 series]({% post_url 2021-08-30-UnitTesting %}) where I cover more subjects like this one.

-If you're new to unit testing, read [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}), [4 common mistakes when writing your first tests]({% post_url 2021-03-29-UnitTestingCommonMistakes %}) and [4 test naming conventions]({% post_url 2021-04-12-UnitTestNamingConventions %}).

 _Happy testing!_